temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue`, `-t` (string) -
   Task queue name.
 Required
 * `--task-queue-type` (string-enum) -
   Task Queue type.
 Options: workflow, activity.
   Default: workflow
 * `--partitions` (int) -
   Query for all partitions up to this number (experimental+temporary feature).
   Default: 1

 ### temporal task-queue get-build-id-reachability: Show which Build IDs are available on a Task Queue

 This command can tell you whether or not Build IDs may be used for new, existing, or closed workflows.
 Both the '--build-id' and '--task-queue' flags may be specified multiple times.
 If you do not provide a task queue, reachability for the provided Build IDs will be checked against all task queues
+  Can be passed multiple times.

 #### Options

 * `--build-id` (string[]) -
   Which Build ID to get reachability information for.
-May be specified multiple times
+May be specified multiple times Can be passed multiple times.

 * `--reachability-type` (string-enum) -
   Specify how you'd like to filter the reachability of Build IDs.
 Valid choices are `open` (reachable by one or more open workflows), `closed` (reachable by one or more closed workflows), or `existing` (reachable by either).
 If a Build ID is reachable by new workflows, that is always reported.
 Options: open, closed, existing.
   Default: existing
 * `--task-queue`, `-t` (string[]) -
   Which Task Queue(s) to constrain the reachability search to.
-May be specified multiple times
+May be specified multiple times Can be passed multiple times.

 ### temporal task-queue get-build-ids: Show worker Build ID versions on a Task Queue